 Although we’ve never met, your demeanor in photos, on video, and through ATS has caused me to become your student, your champion.
 I, too, try to bite my lip when I hear things said about ATS, or FCBD.

 And now…taking the high road has won out.

 Thank you, thank you, thank you for your integrity of heart and your love of dance.

 As discussed at the General Skills Course run in Katoomba last week, I’m emailing you with my contact details for the Alumni Contact Group.

-Thank you so much—I learnt a great deal, and look forward to practicing and applying what I’ve learnt.
+Thank you so much—I learned a great deal, and look forward to practicing and applying what I’ve learned.